hoaraujerome/k8s-homelab/README.md

 I believe the best way to learn is to **get your hands dirty** — and this repo is a reflection of that mindset: learning by building, breaking, and improving.

+To streamline development and ensure consistent tooling across environments, I use Devbox to manage the developer setup.

 ## Badges

 ![Status](https://img.shields.io/badge/status-Phase%201%20complete-blueviolet)